pujaramihir/Movie-Recommendation-Engine/README.md

-# Movie-Recommendation-Engine
+# Movie Recommendation Engine
-Recommendation engine developed in apache spark with movielens latest dataset.
+Recommendation engine using Collaborative Filtering and Content based system algorithm in Apache Spark.
+Used Movielens latest dataset for the movie recommendation.